Nature Recovery Habitat Module

 In Partnership with NPTC Group of Colleges

-1 academic year, full-time @ Troed-yr-Harn Farm and other locations within the Brecon Beacons National Park.
+1 academic year, full-time @ Troed-yr-Harn Farm within the Bannau Brycheiniog National Park.

 Nature is under threat from climate change and pressures from unsustainable land use practices.
-You’ll learn keys skills for a career promoting environmental recovery and resilience through practical outdoor learning backed up with classroom theory including plant and soil science, habitat conservation, countryside access and ecological surveying.
+Nature Recovery Level 2 is designed to equip learners with the foundational knowledge and practical skills necessary for contributing to nature recovery and conservation efforts.
+You’ll learn keys skills for a career promoting environmental recovery and resilience, studying habitat management, wildlife identification and monitoring, countryside access and surveying.

 What will I learn?